19 Fun Things to Put on a Calendar Right Now

 Goal dates

 If you’ve planned a project for this year, make sure it will come to pass.
-Schedule in all of your work, school, and personal goal dates.
+Schedule in all of your work and personal project goal dates.

 This can include the completion of that six-month long work assignment, the completion of your history term paper, or when you reach your weight loss goal.